+MUTU led the pelvic floor challenge to raise awareness and start conversations.
 Incontinence and postnatal body issues are major health concerns for women, costing millions of dollars every year.
 They harm women’s dignity, have a huge impact on mental health, and ruin lives for years.
-Issues such as incontinence, diastasis recti (abdominal muscle separation), or pelvic organ prolapse, are among the last personal health taboos.
+Issues such as incontinence, diastasis recti (abdominal muscle separation), or pelvic organ prolapse, are rarely discussed openly.
 The stigma attached, means that 75% of women with incontinence suffer in silence.
-This is why we launched the pelvic floor challenge to raise awareness and start conversations.

 Through a recent study, we proved that these conditions can be improved by women in their own homes, without expensive medical intervention.

-Designed to combat this and raise awareness of the issue of bladder weakness, the #PelvicFloorChallenge encourages women to improve their pelvic floor, open up discussions about postnatal body issues, and put 12 minutes aside each day to start to heal their pelvic floor with MUTU System.
+Designed to combat this and raise awareness of the issue of bladder weakness we launched the Pelvic Floor Challenge.
+It encourages women to open up discussions about postnatal body issues, and put 12 minutes aside each day to start to heal their pelvic floor with MUTU System.

 Wendy Powell, CEO and founder of MUTU System, comments:

 “For many women, this situation is entirely preventable.
-With the right information and exercises, women suffering from postnatal issues such as incontinence, diastasis recti, or pelvic organ prolapse can, in most cases, be treated by themselves at home and even have their condition reversed.
-We hope that the 30-day Pelvic Floor Challenge will help show women what is possible and encourage them to talk about the issue.”
+Women are suffering from postnatal issues such as incontinence, diastasis recti, or pelvic organ prolapse.
+With the right information and exercises, most can be treated by themselves at home and even have their condition reversed.
+We hope that the Pelvic Floor Challenge will help show women what is possible and encourage them to talk about the issue.”

 Our recent study of 906 women with varying postnatal body issues, has clearly demonstrated that these problems can be improved.